jonathanheilmann/ext-jh_magnificpopup/Documentation/Development/Index.rst

 Hooks
 ^^^^^

-Hooks will be used for any non-exbase code.
+Hooks will be used for any non-extbase code.

 An Extension to demonstrate the usage of the hooks is available in TER (Extension-key jh_magnificpopup_hookexamples)